Buckland, Kent

-Buckland including Buckland Valley is a village near (and now merged with) Dover, England.
+Buckland including Buckland Valley is a village near (and now merged with) Dover, in the county of Kent, England.
 It is noted for the Buckland Anglo-Saxon cemetery whose finds now belong to the British Museum but are on display at Dover Museum.

 English railway contractor, Edward Betts, was born in Buckland.

+History

+In 1891 the civil parish had a population of 4344.
+On 26 March 1896 the parish was abolished and merged with Dover.